|Title:||The Steering Council Model|

 The council should look for ways to use these powers as little as possible.
 Instead of voting, it's better to seek consensus.
 Instead of ruling on individual PEPs, it's better to define a standard process for PEP decision making (for example, by accepting one of the other 801x series of PEPs).
 It's better to establish a Code of Conduct committee than to rule on individual cases.
 And so on.

 To use its powers, the council votes.
 Every council member must either vote or explicitly abstain.
 Members with conflicts of interest on a particular vote must abstain.
-Passing requires a strict majority of non-abstaining council members.
+Passing requires support from a majority of non-abstaining council members.

 Whenever possible, the council's deliberations and votes shall be held in public.